 The burden of proof for establishing resident status lies with each applicant.
-Final decisions will be made by the Office of Admissions.
+Final decisions will be made by the university's Residency Officer.
 Students classified as nonresidents are required to pay nonresident tuition.
-Students may appeal the decision by submitteing the Residency Appeal form to the Office of Admissions.
-The appeal will be considered by the UH system-wide Residency Appeals Board.
+Students may appeal the decision by submitting the Residency Appeal form to the Office of Admissions.
+The appeal will be considered by the UH Systemwide Residency Appeals Board.
+Students should consult with the Residency Officer for deadlines.

-All nonresident students who are newly admitted to UH may be affected by a change in UH's policy regarding nonresident status for tuition purposes.
+All nonresident students who are newly admitted to UH may be affected by UH's policy regarding nonresident status for tuition purposes.
 The policy is in accordance with Chapter 20-4-8, Hawai'i Administrative Rules which states: "Presence in Hawai'i primarily to attend an institution of higher education shall not create resident status.
 A nonresident student shall be presumed to be in Hawai'i primarily to attend an institution of higher learning...Continued presence in Hawai'i during vacation periods and occasional periods of interruption of the course of study shall not in itself overcome this presumption."
 Nonresident students who enter any UH campus may not be allowed to change his/her residency status from nonresident to resident during any period in which s/he:

-- 1. is enrolled for six (6) or more credits at any institution of higher learning in Hawaii; - was absent from Hawai'i for more than 30 days per year during school vacation periods; - received student financial aid assistance based on residency in another state; - 4. or was a dependent of nonresident parent(s) or legal guardian.
+- is enrolled for six (6) or more credits at any institution of higher learning in Hawai'i; - was absent from Hawai'i for more than 30 days per year during school vacation periods; - received student financial aid assistance based on residency in another state; or - was a dependent of nonresident parent(s) or legal guardian.